worthyag/SixLove/draftReport.md

 - Tennis page
   - Displays the users tennis schedule, and  whether or not they have a tennis session scheduled for today or not.
   - Tennis sessions are displayed as a card, with notes and a date.
+  - Users can add, edit, view, and delete tennis sessions here.
+- Calendar page
   - Displays a calendar that allows users to add tennis sessions to their schedule.
-  - Users can click on a day to add a tennis session, and to see what sessions are already there.
+  - Users can click on a day to add, edit, view, and delete a tennis session.
+  - Users can use the date picker to navigate to different dates.
 - Learning page
   - This pages gives users access to a variety of resources pertaining to tennis.
   - These resources can be in the form of links, blog posts, and links to videos etc.
-- History page
-  - Displays a date picker (when no date is selected, yesterday's date is selected).
-  - Users can use the date picker to select past days, and see what sessions they have completed.
 - Feed page
   - Since users can follow / friend other users, the feed page displays the user’s post and the post of those they are following.
   - Users can like, comment, and interact with posts.
-- Setting page
+- Settings page
-  - Users can alter their training days, intensity, plan length.
   - Users can alter their biography, picture, and privacy settings.
   - User can alter their email etc.
 - Other pages
   - Login page
   - Sign up page
-  - Landing page for when users first reach the site.
+  - Home (Landing) page for when users first reach the site.
 - Onboarding
-  - When users sign up, they will get asked to pick their training days, intensity, and plan length.
+  - When users sign up, they will get asked questions regarding their tennis goals.

-  - Then tennis sessions will be assigned accordingly.
-(Tennis sessions can also be joint).
-  - Users also have the option to pick pre selected training schedules based on research.
+Since SixLove is built

 ## 3.2 Work plan